fitness-challenge-website/fitnesschallengeapp/README.md

 Branches will be made for each iteration to be turned in.

 ## Testing
 Manual testing of user stories will take place upon completion of the story.
 Automated testing will take place once the manual testing is complete.
+Test cases have been set up to ensure proper rendering of all pages without errors.
+Additional test cases will be added when developer imports or creates new pages on the website.
+### Instructions for Running Tests
+To Run Test Cases:
+- `$npm run test`

+Code Coverage Can be Ran by:
+- `$npm run test:coverage`